Vangjel2001/Quiz-Game/README.md

 ## CSV File Format

 The `Questions.csv` file contains quiz questions in a specific format.
-Each row represents a question with columns for attributes like question text, options, correct answer, etc.
+Each row represents a question with columns for attributes like question text, correct answer etc.

-### Example Questions in `Questions.csv`:

-Question Text,Correct Answer,Question Category,Wrong Answer 1,Wrong Answer 2,Wrong Answer 3
-What is the capital of France?,Paris,Geography,London,Berlin,Madrid Who won the FIFA World Cup in 2018?,France,Football,Brazil,Germany,Argentina ...
-(Other questions)

 ## Notes